Q&A with Adam Rippon

 How did you bounce back from injuring your foot right before the 2017 U.S. National Championships and losing the chance to defend your title?

 It's been the hardest thing I've ever had to come back from.
 Missing the opportunity to defend my national title was very tough.
 I decided that I was going to focus on my recovery right away.
 I moved into the Olympic Training Center in Colorado Springs, Colo. to work with the trainers and therapists.
 Having the time off the ice has been challenging but it gave me the time to really focus on doing everything I can to be at my best at the Olympics.
 As soon as I broke my foot, I remember thinking that I'm going to make this the best thing that's ever happened to me.
-I was going to do everything I not only come back but reinvent myself and be better than ever.
+I was going to do everything I [could] not only [to] come back and reinvent myself, but be better than ever.
 Everybody better watch out ;)

 What’s your earliest memory of seeing the Olympics?